-All of the best Xbox One games you can play in 2021
+The best Xbox One games to play in 2021

 Sea Of Thieves

 Ever wanted to be a pirate?
 If your childhood fantasies have continued into adulthood, you can live them out in a more carefree manner here than reality can provide.
-Sea Of Thieves is huge.
+Sea Of Thieves is huge; one of the best Xbox One games out there (and there’s a lot of people saying that).
 A shared-world adventure game, players encounter each other regularly on the high seas, sometimes safely, and sometimes not so safely.

 That can mean the game is a little punishing, especially if you don’t make allies fast, but there’s precious little similar to this elsewhere.
 Invest enough time and you can establish routes with trading companies, track down treasure, or simply bob around the world doing whatever takes your fancy.
 Easy?
 Not in the slightest, but utterly beguiling for those looking for some freedom.